 - 10th Prince Wang Eun (Baekhyun)

 Another fan favorite, Eun was the grandson of one of Goryeo’s founders Wang Gyu.
 He was a playful prince who briefly fell in love with Hae Soo.
 He would be in an arranged marriage with the general’s daughter Park Soon-duk (Z.Hera), and their tragic love line would forever scar our hearts.

 His mother was from the Silla dynasty and was famously known as Goryeo’s flower boy.
 He liked everything about arts: sketching, calligraphy, music.
 He was also one of Hae Soo’s most loyal friends in Goryeo, and he would fall in love with Princess Woo Hee, the last living royal of the late Baekje.

 Grumpy tidbit: Baek-ah’s real name in history was really Wook, but since there was another Wook in the drama, he had to take another name.

 One of my favorite princes, Jung was the most favored brother in the Wang household.
 Everyone loved him.
 He secretly loved Hae Soo and protected her until the end.
 Spoiler alert: he became Hae Soo’s dearest husband.

 Moon Lovers: Scarlet Heart Ryeo was undoubtedly one of 2016’s most buzzed dramas.
 It was pre-produced and star-studded.
 It was tragic but lovely.
-It had an amazing cinematography but had no coherent script.
-It screamed a lot of potential but it did not live up to the expectations.
+It had amazing cinematography but had no coherent script.
+It screamed a lot of potentials but it did not live up to the expectations.
 It played with your emotions, then left you hanging.